ianpea/url-shortener/README.md

 - Shorten valid URLs into 7-character short codes
 - Normalize URLs without a scheme
-- Optional expiry date and tags
+- Optional expiry date and name tagging for the URL
 - Redirect short links to the original URL
 - History with pagination
 - Copy and delete saved links